 A court can grant summary judgment in a civil case if the judge finds that: 1) there are no disputed issues as to material facts in the case; and 2) a party is entitled to judgment as a matter of law.

 At any time after a lawsuit is filed, either party can submit sworn witness statements and documentary evidence to the court and request summary judgment.
 This information often is gathered through a process known as "discovery," in which the two sides exchange documents and take witness statements under oath.
 The recorded or transcribed questioning sessions are known as "depositions."

 The party requesting summary judgment typically argues that the statements and documents developed during discovery show that the evidence points to only one plausible conclusion on the facts (supporting the moving party); and that those facts require judgment in that party’s favor.
 For instance, in a car accident case, the plaintiff (the party who filed the law suit) might argue that: 1) all of the evidence revealed during discovery shows that the traffic light was red when the defendant drove his car through the intersection and hit the plaintiff’s car; and 2) the plaintiff is entitled to judgment against the defendant because, as a matter of law, a driver who runs a red light is driving negligently and is responsible for any harm his negligence causes.

 While summary judgment is not available in a criminal case, there are many other points before a verdict is reached when the judge can grant a judgment in favor of the defense.

 In a criminal case, either party can ask the court to dismiss the charges against the defendant at any point after the charges are filed.
 There are many grounds on which the court can dismiss criminal charges, including lack of probable cause for an arrest, lack of evidence, loss of evidence, and an illegal stop or search.
-For a thorough discussion regarding dismissal of criminal charges, see Getting a Criminal Charge Dismissed.
+For a more in-depth discussion regarding dismissal of criminal charges, see Getting a Criminal Charge Dismissed.